Backup solution - rsnapshot¶

 dnf install rsyncto update your system's version of

-- That you've either connected to the machine as the root user, or that you have run
+- That you have connected to the machine as the root user, or that you have run

-For the server that will be running the backups, we need to generate an SSH key-pair for use during the backups.
-For our example, we will be creating RSA keys.
+For the server that will be running the backups, you need to generate an SSH key-pair for use during the backups.
+For our example, you will be creating RSA keys.

 If you already have a set of keys generated, you can skip this step.
 You can find out by doing an